tracyjohnsonidz/devzone-articles/DevZone-Template.md

 ***
 ### CSS Attribution - Requested

 Another Item you can use is the ability to call the css that is used on the site.
 This will not render on github, but will work fine on our AEM platform.
+To add inline code style, see the code on your page section.
+Make sure to add a blank line befor and after your styled block.

 {:.greyHighlight}
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.